knjk04/Bookshelf/README.md

 # Features
-  - Search for a book title and get a list of the top results showing the book title and the corresponding author
+  - Search for a book title and get a list of the top results showing the book title, the corresponding author and the rating of the book on Google Books
   - Voice search

 # Setup